dimagi/commcare-hq/corehq/apps/es/REINDEX_PROCESS.md

         ES_SMS_INDEX_SWAPPED = True
         ES_USERS_INDEX_SWAPPED = True
         ```
-    4. From control machine, run update-config and restart commcare services so that new settings are applied.
-This will also restart the pillows that were stopped in previous step.
+    4. From the control machine, run update-config and restart commcare services so that the new settings are applied.
+This will also restart the pillows that were stopped in the previous step.
         ```
         cchq <env> update-config
         cchq <env> service commcare restart
         ```
         After this step, the indexes will be swapped and reads will now happen from the newly created secondary indices.

     5. Look around in CommcareHQ, test out things dealing with ES like Submit a form and ensure that it comes up in reports.
-If you have metrics setup for pillows, verify change feed is looking good.
+If you have metrics setup for pillows, verify that the change feed is looking good.

     6. It is recommended to keep the indices in this state for at least 2 working days.
 This will provide a safe window to fall back if needed.